Anti-clericalism

 Anti-clericalism is opposition to religious authority, typically in social or political matters.
-Historical anti-clericalism has mainly been opposed to the influence of Roman Catholicism.
-Anti-clericalism is related to secularism, which seeks to separate the church from public and political life.
+Historically, anti-clericalism in Christian traditions has been opposed to the influence of Catholicism.

 Some have opposed clergy on the basis of moral corruption, institutional issues and/or disagreements in religious interpretation, such as during the Protestant Reformation.
 Anti-clericalism became extremely violent during the French Revolution, because revolutionaries claimed the church played a pivotal role in the systems of oppression which led to it.
 Many clerics were killed, and French revolutionary governments tried to put priests under the control of the state by making them employees.

 Anti-clericalism appeared in Catholic Europe throughout the 19th century, in various forms, and later in Canada, Cuba, and Latin America.

-According to the Pew Research Center several post-communist states are current practitioners of political anti-clericalism, including Uzbekistan, Azerbaijan, Kazakhstan, Tajikistan, Kyrgyzstan, Turkmenistan, Vietnam, China and North Korea.